Education Counts

 Stand-downs, suspensions, exclusions and expulsions from school

 This page provides statistics on the rates of stand-downs, suspensions, exclusions and expulsions.
-Stand-downs, suspensions, exclusions and expulsions are measures of a school’s reaction to challenging behaviour.
-While one school may opt to suspend a student over a particular incident, another school may not.
+Stand-downs, suspensions, exclusions and expulsions are measures of a school’s or kura’s response to student behaviours and are not measures of student behaviour.

 This measure uses age-standardised rates.
 These are expressed as the number of stand-downs, suspensions, exclusions and expulsions per 1,000 students enrolled.
 Age-standardisation allows a fair comparison between different cohorts.
 In any given year the schooling population will have a different age distribution.
 By standardising for age we can compare across years.
 (Most stand-downs, suspensions and exclusions occur between the ages of 13 and 15.)